NiharikaKapoor/Code_Metrics/readme.md

 ## Contact

-For questions or feedback, please contact [your.email@example.com](mailto:your.email@example.com).
+For questions or feedback, please contact [niharikakapoor864@gmail.com](mailto:your.email@example.com).

----

-This README should provide a solid foundation for your "Code Metrics" project on GitHub, giving potential users and contributors clear instructions and insight into the tool's capabilities.